A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Conclusion

 \section{Conclusion}

-\alex{Inspired by pioneering works in optical microsopy~\citep{badon2016,Badon2019} and ultrasound imaging~\citep{Robert2008,william}, a novel matrix approach to seismic imaging is proposed in this paper.
+{Inspired by pioneering works in optical microsopy~\citep{badon2016,Badon2019} and ultrasound imaging~\citep{Robert2008,william}, a novel matrix approach to seismic imaging is proposed in this paper.
 Taking advantage of the reflection of bulk seismic waves by heterogeneities in depth, it can be applied to both active or passive seismic imaging.
 The strength of this approach lies in the fact that it works even when the velocity distribution of the subsoil is unknown.
 By projecting the seismic data either in the focused basis or in the Fourier plane, it takes full advantage of all the information contained in the collected data.
 For aberration correction, projection of the reflection matrix into a dual basis allows the isolation of the distorted component of the reflected wave-field.
 Seen from the focused basis, building the distortion matrix $\mathbf{D}$ consists in virtually shifting all the input or output focal spots at the onto the same virtual location.
 An iterative time reversal analysis then allows to unscramble the phase distortions undergone by the wave-front during its travel between the Earth surface and the focal plane.
 A one-to-one association is actually found between each eigenstate of $\mathbf{D}$ and each isoplanatic patch in the field-of-view.
 More precisely, each singular vector in the Fourier space yields the far-field focusing law required to focus onto any point of the corresponding isoplanatic patch.
-A confocal image of the subsoil reflectivity can then be retrieved as if the underground had been made perfectly homogeneous.
-However, it should be noted that the available velocity model is often a rough approximation of reality and the estimated depth is likely to be inaccurate.
-Yet a correct model would dilate the subsboil 3D image up or down but would not change significantly its transverse evolution.
-Moreover, the matrix approach can be easily incorporated in any iterative procedure that aims at mapping the velocity distribution of bulk seismic waves in the underground.
-This would, in turn, correct the image from its axial aberrations.}
+A confocal image of the subsoil reflectivity can then be retrieved as if the underground had been made homogeneous. }